CryptoNawwa/nawwa_scalper_tool/README.md

 ```
 This will print the current status (ON / FF)

-## For dev - Implement another exchange
+# For devs - How to Implement another exchange

-The code was made so it's easy for any developer to implement another exchange than Bybit.
+The code was made so it's easy for any developer to implement another exchange than Bybit (hopefully)

 You just have to create a class that implements the `Exchange` abstract class, and the methods.